 Don’t forget about seeds.
-Sunflower seeds or wheat are also a good addition for any pack or bars!
+Sunflower seeds or wheat are also a good addition to any pack or bars!

 You can also add in some pretzel balls for variety and a little bit of salt.
 You don’t want to go too heavy on salt so try to only get unprocessed raw nuts and seeds.
 Avoid salted or honey roasted, although a tablespoon of honey roasted peanuts can add a nice flavor.